A message on the topic of fish dishes. Creative project "fish dishes". Kitchen utensils for fish

 Cutting boards "OS", "RS"

-The MOK-250 potato peeler is used at catering establishments to remove the peel of root crops - potato tubers, carrots, beets, as well as hard vegetables.
-It is installed in vegetable shops.
+The MOK-250 potato peeling machine is used in catering establishments to remove the peels of root crops - potato tubers, carrots, beets, as well as hard vegetables.
+Installed in vegetable shops.

 The working chamber is made in the form of a cylinder.
-The inner surfaces of the working chamber and the cone are covered with abrasive material: in the form of removable segments on the working chamber and in the form of a continuous coating - on the cone.
+The internal surfaces of the working chamber and cone are covered with abrasive material: in the form of removable segments on the working chamber and in the form of a continuous coating on the cone.
 On the side surface of the chamber there is a door for unloading peeled tubers.
 The door is sealed with a rubber gasket and closed with an eccentric lock.
 For better mixing of tubers, the bottom of the abrasive cone has three radial waves.
-On the outer side of the cone there are two blades (for removing pulp).
-Inside the chamber (in the upper part) there is a nozzle for water supply.
+On the outside of the cone there are two blades (for removing pulp).
+Inside the chamber (in the upper part) there is a nozzle for supplying water.

 Electric stove PESM-4Sh

-Stove 4 burners with oven.
-Working and front surfaces are made of stainless steel, side - galvanized steel.
+4-burner stove with oven.
+The working and front surfaces are made of stainless steel, the side surfaces are made of galvanized steel.

-The electric cooker is intended for cooking dishes in stove-top dishes, as well as for frying semi-finished products at public catering establishments, both as a stand-alone device and as part of technological lines.
+The electric stove is intended for preparing dishes in cookware, as well as for frying semi-finished products in public catering establishments, both as a stand-alone unit and as part of technological lines.

 Dimensions: 1000x800x850 mm